MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/replication-error-1818.md

 - You promote a new domain controller into the forest by using the Active Directory Domain Services Configuration Wizard from the Server Manager management console or via the `Install-ADDSDomainController` cmdlet.
 - Existing domain controllers replicate from source domain controllers that are connected over slow network links.

-If a destination domain controller that is performing RPC-based replication doesn't receive the requested replication package within the time that the **RPC Replication Timeout (mins)** registry setting specifies, the destination domain controller ends the RPC connection with the non-responsive source domain controller and logs a warning event.
+If a destination domain controller that is performing RPC-based replication doesn't receive the requested replication package within the time that the **RPC Replication Timeout (mins)** registry setting specifies, the destination domain controller ends the RPC connection with the nonresponsive source domain controller and logs a warning event.

 Some specific root causes for Active Directory logging `1818 \ 0x71a \ RPC_S_CALL_CANCELLED` include: